 - Dale Alan Midkiff (b.
 1959), American stage and screen actor

-- Violet Midkiff, American Democrat politician, Delegate to Democratic National Convention from West Virginia, 1996; Presidential Elector for West Virginia, 1996
+- Violet Midkiff, American Democratic Party politician, Delegate to Democratic National Convention from West Virginia, 1996; Presidential Elector for West Virginia, 1996

-- David E. Midkiff, American Democrat politician, Delegate to Democratic National Convention from Virginia, 1996 (alternate), 2008
+- David E. Midkiff, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 1996 (alternate), 2008

 - Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.